 Seven years ago BMW simultaneously released the identically priced 3 Series Wagon and 3 Series GT.
-The idea was simple – whichever one would continue on in the US market for the next generation.
-Now both are dead (the wagon going earlier this year) and it turns out the X3 won the battle obliterating both in sales.
+The idea was simple – whichever one sold more would continue on in the US market for the next generation.
+Now both are dead (the wagon going earlier this year).
+The winner?
+It turns out the X3 won obliterating both in sales combined.

 What’s next for BMW?
 Replacing these cars will be more crossovers of course.
 Electric ones actually.
 And with those added models (the 2021 iX3 is first) BMW needed to simplify the lineup a bit.